 THE BLACK HOLE

-To read the previous articles in this series please visit the links below: The door to an academic science career – open or closed?
+If professional fulfillment were easy, everyone would do it.
+Read the previous articles in this series: The door to an academic science career – open or closed?
 Commencing the academic job search – impetus and deadlines The academic job search – getting your foot in the door Preparing your application package for an academic job […]

 This quarter features a guest post from the current Chair of the Canadian Association of Postdoctoral Scholars and several posts from both Jonathan and David.
 As always, our guest posts are very popular (and very good!) because the writers have often thought deeply about the issue they are speaking up about – we encourage more […]